Toyota and Mazda to build $1.6 billion factory in the U.S.

 Toyota (TM) and the much smaller Mazda (MZDAF) also announced a new business partnership on Friday -- the latest example of consolidation in the auto industry.
 Toyota will pay about $450 million for a 5% stake in Mazda as part of the deal, while Mazda will buy a stake of the same value in Toyota.

-In addition to the new factory in the U.S., the automakers said they would collaborate on technology for electric vehicles and safety.
+In addition to the new factory in the U.S., the automakers said they would collaborate on safety and technology for electric vehicles.

-Volkswagen (VLKAF) dethroned Toyota as the world's top automaker in 2016 after four consecutive years of dominance by the Japanese brand.
+Toyota lost its title as the world's top automaker to Volkswagen (VLKAF) in 2016 after four consecutive years of dominance.
 General Motors (GM) last won the title in 2011.
 The traditional industry kings also now face a challenge from a rival alliance anchored by Renault (RNLSY) and Nissan (NSANF).

+Toyota president Akio Toyoda made the case Friday that industry consolidation is needed because automakers face increased competition from tech firms including Apple (AAPL, Tech30), Amazon (AMZN, Tech30) and Google (GOOGL, Tech30) that are developing self-driving cars.

+"New players from totally new business are challenging us," he said at a press conference.
+"That's why I feel it has become increasingly important for us automakers to gather new partners without seeing things in confrontational perspectives."